SDG4 Seminar 2025 "Leadership in Education"

 Registration / Enrollment

 Participation in the seminar is free of charge.
-Registration is open now!
+Registrations closed!

 The 2025 seminar will take place in the Ruusupuisto building, University of Jyväskylä, and we will employ the Howspace platform so that hybrid participation is possible.
 Registered participants will receive an invitation to Howspace and further instructions and materials before the seminar begins.
 Please check your email's junk/spam folder.
 For any inquiries, please send an email to glosenet@jyu.fi